 Providing the services and technology essential to a successful thermography practice

 Outstanding service, products, pioneering work in thermography, and innovative creations set TAS apart from all others.
-Our latest innovation, Spatial Thermographic Imaging©, ushers in a new era in noninvasive imaging.
+Our latest innovation, Spatial Thermal Imaging©, ushers in a new era in noninvasive imaging.

 STI dramatically enhances the intrinsic value and credibility of the thermographic examination, bringing immeasurable benefits to practitioners and their patients.
 This tool is essential when the goal is to provide the best service to patients.